To help with deploying trained models in production, the

 For Optimal Prescriptive Trees, return the predicted outcome for each point in the features

 X for each treatment made by the model.
-Equivalent to

 For Optimal Policy Trees, return the outcome for each point in the features